 - Averted in Metropolis, where Rotwang's laboratory is in an old Gothic church still standing among the futuristic skyscrapers.

-- Played with in The Culture novels by Iain Banks, where the architecture of different civilizations are suggested as being representative of their cultures in different ways.
+- Played with in the Culture novels by Iain M. Banks, where the architecture of different civilizations are suggested as being representative of their cultures in different ways.
 The neo-imperial Azadian cities in The Player of Games are described as sprawling masses of construction, decay, and reconstitution, as though the entire civilization were a massive bacterial colony grown too large for its Petri dish, while most socially and technologically mature societies, of which form the communistic Culture represents an ideal, tend to manufacture habitats as concerted projects to meet specific well-understood needs, so that Culture ships and space habitats favour a simplified, flexible architecture that nevertheless contains immense microscopic diversity in the way individual species, subcultures, and populations customize the minimalist designs of their habitats to suit their living preferences and aesthetic interestsnote .

 - The Lois McMaster Bujold novel Brothers in Arms describes future London as averting this, being a weird mixture of architectural styles.
 Creepily, when the style of "old London" is described, it is a late 20th century style, implying that all of the older architecture London is currently known for no longer exists.
 Given that the same book mentioned submarine rides on the lake Los Angeles it's safe to assume that Earth survived a lot, and not all of it was pretty.
 The planet Barrayar is described in similar fashion.
 The capital of Vorbarr Sultana is a mishmash of old and new architecture, while newer cities like Hassadar are pure Space Brasilia.

-- Averted in Alastair Reynolds' Revelation Space series, particularly by the shantytown-like cities on Sky's Edge.
+- Averted in Alastair Reynolds' Revelation Space Series, particularly by the shantytown-like cities on Sky's Edge.
 The "historical" buildings were actually often built from cargo containers and prefabricated materials and the newer ones are more natural.
 Most town squares in the oldest cities of Sky's Edge have a triangular shape, since they were built around the triangular atmospheric shuttles that brought the colonists to the planet's surface from the orbiting Generation Ship.
 Also, in the same series, Chasm City on the planet Yellowstone has enough variability in its architectural history, even though it's a typical high-tech metropolis.

 - Time Scout averts this.
 The architecture on the time terminal is outlandlishly diverse, with everything tending to look like the art and architecture of the nearest tourist gate.